wp-plugins/exchange-addon-custom-loop/readme.txt

 5. Once enabled, the "write page" screen will have an extra option to enable the custom loop.
 Upon ticking that option, all custom loop options will become visible and editable.
 For an overview of all options, see the screenshots section.

+Please visit [the official website](http://weerdpress.com/wordpress-plugins/ithemes-exchange-custom-loop-add/ "WeerdPress Plugins") for further details and the latest information on this plugin.

 == Changelog ==

+= 1.0.3 =
+* Fixed issue where Default Grid/List View setting is not applied when frontend view not enabled

 = 1.0.2 =
 * Added optional "order by" text for the order by dropdown on the frontend